hecknt/danklinux-bluebuild/README.md

 # Hec's personal Dank Linux Fedora Atomic builds

-These are my personal (and currently very experimental) Universal Blue image builds, customized with my own personal additions to make my life easier.
+These are my personal Universal Blue image builds, customized with my own personal additions to make my life easier.
 They are built with AvengeMedia's [Dank Linux](https://danklinux.com) and any dependencies.
 There are several images with different experiences in mind.

 ## Desktop Images